jrfnl/clearPHP/rules/no-useless-flowcontrol.md

 }

 ```

-Useless flow control are often the result of a typo, like the first case above : the extra semi-colon should be removed.
-Or, it may be forgotten situations that need more writing.
+Useless flow controls are often the result of a typo, like the first case above: the extra semi-colon should be removed.
+Or, they may be the result of forgotten situations that need more (re)writing.

 They should be removed or completed so as to have an actual impact in the code.

 ## Rule Details

-This rule targets flow control instruction that doesn't do anything useful.
+This rule targets flow control instructions that don't do anything useful.

 The following code is considered a warning: